bryansomto/coding_exercises/README.md

 # coding_exercises
-Contains solutions to coding assignments/exercises.
+Contains personal codes and solutions to coding assignments/exercises.
 Basically #Python and some #C++ codes